Dave checks out the final Gary Graver XXX’r to be released during the fabled ‘Golden Age of Pornography’.

 Carson is Sue, the frumpy personal secretary to Hollywood leading man Jeff Justice (Eric Edwards).
 Miffed by the continuous cold shoulder she receives from the egotistical star, she decides to rope in three of her friends (Laurie Smith, Lisa Lake, and Desiree Lane) to help expose his malfunctioning manhood to a baying tabloid reporter (Kay Parker).
 Yes, it turns out that cinema’s hottest poster boy hasn’t managed to get an erection for over six months, so, with Sue hungry for revenge and her Justice-loving buddies chomping at the bit for some action with their idol (“I’d risk going to jail for a torture-fuck with Jeff Justice!”), all the pieces are in place for an epic sting that’s dependent on a lifeless flop.

-“Don’t tell them I’m not a man anymore,” pleads Justice to a typically wonderful Parker in a moment which underlines the perceptive commentary on the fragility of celebrity status woven throughout Sex Play.
+“Don’t tell them I’m not a man anymore,” pleads his character, Jeff Justice, to a typically wonderful Parker in a moment which underlines the perceptive commentary on the fragility of celebrity status woven throughout Sex Play.
 It’s something pushed further in another of the picture’s standout scenes, when the initial-monikered studio chief, F.U. (the ever-brilliant John Alderman, carrying a certain similarity to Robert Evans), moans to Justice’s agent (an uncredited Robert Kerman) about the impending cost of the actor’s picketing wicket: “What will his adoring public do when they discover that the biggest star has a limp noodle between his legs?”.
 This extra dimension was a common feature in Graver’s XXX work; from the satire of Society Affairs (1982) to the Bunuelisms of ‘V’: The Hot One (1979).
 Sex Play might be more subdued than both of those, but it’s enough to refute Vicki Lynch’s scathing summation of the director.

 In her autobiography, The Secret Lives of Hyapatia Lee, the former porn queen recalled the sole time she’d worked with Graver – or ‘Robert McCallum’ as he was known on set – on Secret Dreams (1986):